martinkauppinen/archive-inspector/README.md

 ## Known Issues

 * Opening a tarball containing a directory called `.` sends the inspector into an infinite loop.
-* Mounting multiple archives of the same type only shows the latest archive in the explorer.

 ## Release Notes